The Route Napoléon is a next-level road trip.

 But to us, nothing compares to the towering mountains, plunging gorges, and jewel-coloured rivers that you’ll find as you road trip down the Route Napoleon in the south of France.
 Oooooh mama.

-From where it begins in the French Riviera all the way to the end in the foothills of the Alps, the scenery along the Route Napoleon is out of this world.
+From where it begins in the French Riviera all the way to the end in the foothills of the Alps, the scenery along the Route Napoleon is out of this world — and makes for an ideal day trip from the nearby city of Nice.

 And that’s just part of why we love it so much; it’s also amazing because the drive has something for everyone along the way: